Available for Head of Frontend roles · Frontend Architecture · Engineering Leadership

 Background

 I evolved from hands-on frontend engineering into leading and scaling frontend organizations within fintech and crypto environments.
-Today, my focus is designing engineering systems and organizations that outperform individual contributors.
+Today, my focus is building engineering systems, operating models and teams that deliver sustainable outcomes at scale.

 B2C and B2B experience